Master of Public Administration

 Field Advisors: Professor Anil Nathan; Professor Sara Wilensky

 The field in health policy covers a broad array of health issues, including assessing health and health needs, health planning, human resources development, financing health services, national health insurance, long-term care, women’s health and global health.
 The field in health policy is offered in close collaboration with the Department of Health Policy in the Milken Institute School of Public Health.
 With the permission of the field advisor, students may supplement these courses with other relevant courses in relevant disciplines.
-To register for Milken School classes, you need to fill out an RTF form as per the instructions listed here.
+To register for Milken School classes, please contact a field advisor for assistance.

 Introductory Course: